ChALkeR/Lliira/Readme.md

   It is done per-person and measures the distribution of number of meetings visited by a person.

 * `interaction` is an analysis of interaction probabilites.
-  It is done per each unique pair of participats and analyzes the distribution of number of times that interaction happened.
+  It is done per each unique pair of participants and analyzes the distribution of number of times that interaction happened.

 #### Group scores